elkcityhazard/chef-frank/content/recipes/appetizers/_index.md

 [Pita Pizza][22]
 [Puff Pastry Wraps][23]

-There&#8217;s more to come in our Quick Easy Appetizer Recipes Section!
+There&#8217;s more to come in our Quick Appetizer Recipes Section!

  [1]: /wordpress/appetizers/bacon-wrapped-olives-appetizer/
  [2]: /wordpress/index.php/appetizers/bacon-wrapped-pineapple/